triton-inference-server/server/docs/client.rst

 If CUDA shared memory support is not required, you can use an Ubuntu 16.04 or 18.04 as the base image.

-The generated Python wheel file works with both Python2 and Python3, but you can control which version of Python (and pip) are used to generate the wheel file by editing PYVER in Dockerfile.client.
-The default is Python3 and pip3.

 After the build completes the tensorrtserver_client docker image will contain the built client libraries in /workspace/install/lib, the corresponding headers in /workspace/install/include, and the Python